heipacker/sonyflake/http_server/README.md

-http-server服务
+http-server service
 =======

-启动一个新的实例需要配置 sonyflake_server.go里面的LocalMachineID

-启动流程:
+startup one instance

+step:

+1. do config in config.ini file
-1. go get
+1. go get  or go build
-2. go run sonyflake_server.go
+2. go run sonyflake_server.go  or ./http_server